If you’re considering buying a franchise and want to know your franchise financing options, this article is for you.

 “Many franchisees don’t want to even think about walking away from a franchise network that they help to build, but if the venture isn’t achieving what you want, don’t be afraid to enlist the assistance of the franchisor in selling it.
 The longer you stay in a situation in which you are unhappy, the less will be the value of the franchise when it is ultimately liquidated through sale or dissolution.
 The Franchisor has a vested interest in putting in a happy, profitable franchisee rather than one who is unhappy with their leadership, guidance, and trade name.”

 A franchise gives you the opportunity to have your own business with the safety net of a proven business model.
 However, the costs of starting and running a franchise can be substantial.
-SBA loans, equipment leasing, and Rollovers for Business Startups, combined with assistance from the franchisor, can all help you get enough capital and own your dream franchise.
+SBA loans, and Rollovers for Business Startups, combined with assistance from the franchisor, can all help you get enough capital and own your dream franchise.